HLegoinha/HARPN/README.md

 3) star List:
 A list containg the name of the star to be downloaded.
-If it is only one star it is required to be in brackts as well. e.g: ['STAR']
+If it is only one star it's required to be in brackets as well. e.g: ['STAR']

 4) file type: